By Peter Maglathlin

 Construction technology is undoubtedly one of the most exciting pockets of innovation in today’s economy.

 For too long, the construction industry was essentially neglected by the technology and VC worlds.
-However, we’re finally experiencing an injection of innovation that—if deployed and nurtured appropriately—could have a meaningful and lasting impact across safety, productivity, and connectivity.
+However, the industry is finally experiencing an injection of innovation that — if deployed and nurtured appropriately — could have a meaningful and lasting impact across safety, productivity and connectivity.

-It’s important to note that the majority of these new-age construction technologies are geared towards businesses—they sell a piece of technology, be it hardware or software, to a company in the construction space, and that technology is then used by some subset of workers at that company.
+It’s important to note that the majority of these new-age construction technologies are geared toward businesses — they sell a piece of technology, be it hardware or software, to a company in the construction space, and that technology is then used by some subset of workers at that company.

-Many of these companies’ offerings help solve important problems in the industry—safety, productivity, communication, etc. However, it’s not entirely clear that top-down solution, vs. a bottom-up solution, will drive the most change.
+Many of these companies’ offerings help solve important problems in the industry — safety, productivity, communication, etc. However, it’s not entirely clear that top-down solution, versus a bottom-up solution, will drive the most change.